MarsicoFL/fbnet/README.md

 <!-- badges: end -->

+## IMPORTANT NOTE
+This package is only maintained for legacy purposes.
+New releases of the fbnet packages and under-development version are available on https://github.com/chernolabs/fbnet-cran.

 fbnet is an open source software package written in R statistical languaje.
 It implements the complete *GENis* functionality, a recently published open-source multi-tier information system developed to run forensic DNA databases to perform kinship analysis based on DNA profiles.
 GENis is freely available on github: https://github.com/fundacion-sadosky/genis